-Refer to Section 8.7, "Varian" for details on Varian instrument preferences.
+Refer to Chapter 4, Project Wizard - Create a PEAKS Project, Load Data and Set up a Workflow Section 8.7, "Varian" for details on Varian instrument preferences.

 1.2.5.
 Waters (.raw)

 Click the "Waters (.raw)" option under the "Raw file converter" section from the menu on the left side to display the Waters instrument preferences.